botshashka/CitySim/README.md

 ## Deploy
 - Stop your server.
-- Delete any older SimCity jars from `plugins/`.
+- Delete any older CitySim jars from `plugins/`.
 - Copy `build/libs/simcity-paper-0.1.8.jar` to `plugins/`.
 - Start the server.
 - `/version SimCity` should show `0.1.8`.